SooYou/plugged/docs/cookbook/quickstart.rst

     const bot = new OurSuperAwesomeBot();

     /**
-    * NOTE: you need to change the email and password to your own,
+    * note: you need to change the email and password to your own,
     * it has to be a second account.
     * Otherwise you won't see the message in the end!
     */